What is a Bank Reconciliation

 |Adjusted cash book balance||5,300|

 The adjusted bank statement balance (5,300) is now equal to the adjusted cash book balance (5,300), so the bank reconciliation is complete.
+The process is summarized in the diagram below.

 How to Prepare Bank Reconciliation Statement